 i Corporate liability

-Legislative Decree No. 231 of 8 June 2001 regulates the criminal responsibility of corporations with regard to offences committed by their representatives or employees.
-Even though the Decree provides for (formally) administrative sanctions against corporations, the underlying offence is criminal, and it is in criminal proceedings that the offence is ascertained and the sanction imposed.
-It is a criminal court that tries the case and the corporation will have all of the defence rights and guarantees of a defendant in a criminal trial.
-Moreover, this kind of provision certainly responds to the ‘Engel' criteria (specifically, the nature of the offence and severity of penalty), under which the European Court of Human Rights considers a punishment to be effectively criminal, in regard to the need to respect the provisions of the European Convention on Human Rights.
+Decree 231/2001 regulates the criminal responsibility of corporations with regard to offences committed by their representatives or employees.
+Even though the Decree provides (formally) for administrative sanctions against corporations, the underlying offence is criminal, and it is in criminal proceedings that the offence is ascertained and the sanction imposed.
+It is a criminal court that tries the case and the corporation will have all the defence rights and guarantees of a defendant in a criminal trial.
+Moreover, this kind of provision certainly responds to the Engel criteria (specifically, the nature of the offence and severity of the penalty), under which the European Court of Human Rights considers a punishment to be effectively criminal, in regard to the need to respect the provisions of the European Convention on Human Rights.7

 A corporation may attempt to establish its innocence by providing evidence that the internal organisation of the corporation and its policies and procedures complied with the law and were structured in such a way as to be capable of preventing crimes from being committed.